 How to Test and Gather Evidence

 Ideally, the controls you need to set up, and the test will all be centered on your payment card transaction network.
-This includes your point-of-sale system, the storage location of the credit card data, the system for processing your payment information, the encryption of your sensitive data, and much more.
+This includes your point-of-sale system, the storage location of your credit card data, the system for processing your payment information, the encryption of your sensitive data, and much more.

 - Risk assessment is critical for maintaining PCI DSS compliance.
 With an organization-wide risk assessment, it will become easy to create an environment with the desired level of security for credit card and cardholder data.
 Ensure that the assessment you make guns for the risks around credit card data and that you document any remediation you opt for.

 - The PCI DSS compliance requirements outline the controls you have to set up to be compliant.
-There are 281 requirements that can be grouped into 12 categories.
+281 requirements can be grouped into 12 categories.
 They address network segmentation, encryption, data disposal, security awareness training, and third-party data security, among many other aspects of a stellar security system.
-For instance, the directives outline that you ought to be using the Transport Layer Security (TLS) for encryption instead of the Secure Socket Layer (SSL).
+For instance, the directives outline that you ought to be using Transport Layer Security (TLS) for encryption instead of the Secure Socket Layer (SSL).

-- Penetration testing your CDE is a necessity, regardless of whether you do it internally or with the help of an independent, qualified third-party.
+- Penetration testing your CDE is a necessity, regardless of whether you do it internally or with the help of an independent, qualified third party.
 Tests should aim at looking for gaps in the security system and processes around your payment card system.

-- Segmentation testing, a part of penetration testing, is a necessity for businesses that segment their CDE from other parts of its network.
+- Segmentation testing, a part of penetration testing, is a necessity for businesses that segment their CDE from other parts of their network.
 The goal is to ensure the set segmentation methods are working as per the expectations when it comes to isolating the CDE from the other systems.

 After testing and verifying that the controls you have in place are working as to the expectation, the next step is to portray your compliance effort by preparing an audit trail of documents.
 Documentation includes system and network logs, emails, policies, protocols, network configurations, procedures, system architectures, and any written material that can act as evidence of how you have protected your CDE.